rom3r4/agronet-harvester/README.md

 Licence
 ===

 Propietary.
-University of Alcalá  .
+University of Alcal.�  .
 Disclaimer: This code is provided as-is.
 Run it at your own risk